Kelley Deal

 Kelley Deal (born June 10, 1961) is an American musician and singer.
-She has been the lead guitarist and co-vocalist of the alternative rock band The Breeders since 1992, and has formed her own side-projects with bands such as R. Ring and the Kelley Deal 6000.
-She is the identical twin sister of the musician Kim Deal.
+She has been the lead guitarist and co-vocalist of the alternative rock band the Breeders since 1992, and has formed projects with bands such as R. Ring and the Kelley Deal 6000.
+She is the identical twin sister of the musician Kim Deal, who is also a member of the Breeders.
 In 2020, Deal joined the post-punk band Protomartyr as a touring member.

 Early life

-Kelley Deal was born in Dayton, Ohio, United States, 11 minutes before her identical twin sister, Kim Deal.
-The sisters grew up in Huber Heights, a suburb of Dayton and graduated from Wayne High School.
+Kelley Deal was born in Dayton, Ohio, 11 minutes before her identical twin sister, Kim Deal.
+The sisters grew up in Huber Heights, a suburb of Dayton, and graduated from Wayne High School.
 They first played together in their late teens, with Kim playing guitar and both singing Hank Williams songs in biker bars.

 In 1986, Kim joined the Pixies in Boston.
 She paid for Kelley to fly to Boston and audition as drummer.
 Though the Pixies songwriter, Black Francis, approved, Kelley was not confident in her drumming and was more interested in playing songs written by Kim.
 Kelley worked as a defence contractor at an Air Force base.